Rushmila24222/Rushmila24222/README.md

 My technical approach is grounded in first principles.
 I specialize in:

-ML & Math: Implementing algorithms like Hidden Markov Models and CNNs from scratch to deeply understand their mechanics.
+ML & Math: Implementing ML models from scratch to deeply understand their mechanics.

 Modern Data Engineering: Architecting scalable pipelines using DuckDB, dbt, and SQL to transform unstructured data into investment-ready insights.

 Multimodal Analysis: fusing logs, audio, and vision data to solve messy, real-world problems.

-🔭 I’m currently working on Economic regime detection using probabilistic models
+🔭 I’m currently working on Multimodal System Integrtion and Economic regime detection using probabilistic models

 🌱 I’m currently learning Generative AI and Large Language Model fine-tuning